chrisgoringe/cg-sigmas/README.md

 <details>

 <summary>If you want to improve details, you want the denoising process to take more care (by taking more, smaller, steps)
-when `sigma` is relatively small; if you are wanting to improve broad features, you want more steps while `sigma` is high.</summary>
+when sigma is relatively small; if you are wanting to improve broad features, you want more steps while sigma is high.</summary>

-That is exactly what `shift` does in a model like WAN:
+That is exactly what `shift` does in a model like WAN (using the `ModelSamplingSD3` node):

 ![screenshot showing the decay of sigma with different shifts](images/shift.png)